wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.4.2 =
-* Added captcha filters to allow to use alternatives.
+* Internal improvements: Added captcha filters to allow to use alternatives; replaced use of deprecated PHP function;

 = 2.4.1 =
 * Improves handling of the URL parameter recognition process and makes it more robst with respect to potential conflicts caused by other plugins.